satyagraha/logviewer/README.md

 This project provides a capability to tail log files in a web browser.
 It uses the emerging [websockets](http://en.wikipedia.org/wiki/WebSocket) technology to stream new log lines to the browser for display in a scrollable text area.
+The log files tailed may be either on a filesystem locally mounted on the web application server, or be remotely accessible via ssh.

 ### Browser Compatibility